-As at 31 December 2017, the cash and cash equivalents of the Group amounted to approximately HK\$56.4 million (2016: approximately HK\$23.9 million), which were mainly denominated in Hong Kong dollar, representing an increase of approximately 136.0% as compared to that at 31 December 2016.
-The increase was mainly due to the net proceeds from the Share Offer.
+As at 31 December 2018, the cash and cash equivalents of the Group amounted to approximately HK\$41.4 million (2017: approximately HK\$56.4 million), which were mainly denominated in Hong Kong dollar, representing a decrease of approximately 26.7% as compared to that at 31 December 2017.
+The decrease was mainly due to the investment in new restaurants, large pre-opening expenses incurred and the cash outflows from the loss-making new restaurants through their operations.